Planning to revamp or completely refurbish your bathroom? There are lots of options to consider and ideas to look at:

 As well as underfloor heating, another way to add warmth to your bathroom is to add a towel radiator, so you have somewhere to warm and air your towels as well.
 These are available in many shapes and sizes so there will be one to fit even the smallest bathroom.

-Your bathroom walls can be constructed from many things nowadays:- traditional tiles, plastic sheeting, acrylic panels, laminate panels, stone or glass.
+Your bathroom walls can be constructed from many things nowadays:- bathroom ideas include traditional tiles, plastic sheeting, acrylic panels, laminate panels, stone or glass.
 All of these are waterproof which is very important, you just need to finish off with a good waterproof sealant to prevent any water ingress under the panels.

 Next, let's look at the bathroom suite;- you may decide to buy a whole new suite or just the parts that need renewing.
 It may be more cost effective, however, to purchase the whole suite and it saves you having to choose all the necessary parts separately.